-Participants in the project have had an extraordinary adventure in the mountains, totally immersed in Nature.
-They had just one objective : to capturer the diversity, beauty, and also the fragility of Nature and our environment, as well as its rapid changes and the effect on the fauna, flora and humans who live here, and who are totally dependent on it.
+Participants in the project have had an out-of-the-ordinary adventure in the mountains, totally immersed in Nature.
+They had just one objective : to capturer the diversity, the beauty, and also the fragility of Nature and our environment, as well as its rapid changes and the effect on the fauna, flora and people who live here, and who are totally dependent on it.

 Back in 2017, Crans-Montana Tourism & Congress created «La Résidence», an incubator for talent in the heart of the Valais Alps, aiming to reveal the work of young photographers and videographers.
 Participants in the 2019/2020 project have had an extraordinary adventure in the mountains, guided by passionate mountain professionals, and totally immersed in Nature.
 They had just one objective: to capture not just the beauty of Nature, but also its fragility.
 La Résidence therefore enabled them to truly witness climate change and its impact on the Alpine environment and its activities.

 Diverse viewpoints Exploring deep within the Plaine Morte glacier accompanied by speleologists, discovering the authenticity of a shepherd’s life, and an escapade to look for fauna in the high mountains, each different photographer was able to offer their own perspective on the environment which we are heavily dependent upon.

 The Exhibition It was possible to visit the exhibition of the 2019-20 edition, "La Résidence: Eyes on the mountains", at the Fondation Opale, during March 2020.
 The public had the chance to meet the participating photographers, and follow a round table discussion on the theme of climate change and its impact on our mountain environment.